EternalRival/decision-making-tool-task/README.md

 ## General Requirements

 - `<body>` in the `index.html` must be empty (only `<script>` tag is allowed). *(You can check this with the `View page source` option in the context menu in google chrome.)*
-- App must be supported at widths between `640px` and `1280px` at least *(DOM elements should not go out of bounds of parent elements, overlap, etc.)*.
+- App must be supported at `640px <= width <= 1280px` at least *(DOM elements should not go out of bounds of parent elements, overlap, etc.)*.
 - The use of `alert`, `prompt`, `confirm` is prohibited.
-- App must not have unexpected errors in the console *(don't forget the favicon)*.
+- App must not have unexpected errors in the console.
 - The app must be supported by at least the latest version of the “google chrome” browser

 ## Technical Requirements (+160)